This article was developed in partnership with the Union of Students in Ireland (USI).

 The Society of St Vincent de Paul Education and Training Bursary Fund supports students of all ages who may financially struggle to access or stay in third level education and training programmes.

 There are a number of scholarships available to students in Ireland.
 These scholarships can help with some or all of the cost of going to college.
-Some scholarships are available based on a student’s backgrounds, while others are there to encourage students to go into certain fields of study, such as Science, Technology, Engineering and Mathematics (STEM).
+Some scholarships are available based on a student’s backgrounds.
+Others are there to encourage students to go into certain fields of study, such as Science, Technology, Engineering and Mathematics (STEM).

 A lot of different organisations offer scholarships, so it’s a good idea to do some research.
-You can find a list of scholarships available in Ireland, but there are more that are not included in this list, so it is advised that you contact your preferred course department for further information on scholarships.
+You can find a list of scholarships available in Ireland.
+There are more that are not included in this list.
+It is advised that you contact your preferred college or course department for further information on scholarships.

 Need more information?